tjo-space/tjo-cloud-infrastructure/proxmox.tjo.cloud/README.md

 ### 2. Add Tailscale IPs to the config file.

-The Tailscale IPv4 and IPv6 must be written to the config/nodes.yaml file.
+The Tailscale IPv4 and IPv6 must be written to the `terraform/terraform.tfvars` file.

 ### 3. Configure the servers.

 ```
-# When new server is added, all must be re-configured.
-# To include hosts records for the new server.
-just proxmox configure-all
+just proxmox apply

-# Or to configure single server
 just proxmox configure my-server
 ```